kubedb/docs/docs/guides/mongodb/monitoring/grafana-dashboard.md

 ## Step 1: Deploy MongoDB with Monitoring Enabled

 Below is the MongoDB object with monitoring configured to use Prometheus Operator.
+It deploys a 3-member replica set — this is what lets you see meaningful data in the dashboard's replication and oplog panels later on.

 ```yaml
 apiVersion: kubedb.com/v1